 Argentina - and the military government there claims major economic and social progress in the country since it took over in March this year.

-Argentina - and the military government there claims major economic and social progress in the country since it took over in March this year.
+Background: Argentina - and the military government there claims major economic and social progress in the country since it took over in March this year.
 But the political violence that was a mark of the former government of Maria Estela Peron still continues.

 SYNOPSIS: Argentina's capital, Buenos Aires, looks quite normal to outward appearances.
 But there is daily news of bodies being found in the city's suburbs, and frequent warnings to keep away from certain areas when explosives are found.
 The government has launched a major campaign to beat the violence, but does not claim as much success as it does with the country's economy.
 The new military regime says it has reduced the rise in the cost of living from the March figure of 37.6 per cent to 2.1 per cent by June.
 The regime says it has made significant progress in repairing damage done to the country's economy under the administration of Senora Peron's government.
 But despite strong military presence in the cities, the authorities have failed to curb the political violence.
 The government claims that one for the left-wing guerrilla groups - the ERP, the People's Revolutionary Party-had lost 70 per cent of its operational strength.